A Complete Guide to Three Cities in Malta: Vittoriosa, Senglea and Cospicua

 Malta Three Cities Attractions: Fortifications of Senglea

-After you get off the ferry, walk right.
-Fortifications were built to protect the Senglea peninsula from land attacks.
-Fort Saint Michael was the first fortification built in 1552.
-Over the next decade, Claude de la Sengle completed most of the fortifications.
+After you get off the ferry, walk left and cross the bay over a small bridge.
+Follow the waterside and you’ll see the fortifications.
+These were built to protect the Senglea peninsula from land attacks.
+The first fortification, Fort Saint Michael, was built in 1552.
+Over the next decade, Claude de la Sengle completed most of the rest.

 Senglea Parish Church

-After you get through the fortified St Anne’s Gate, turn left, and you’ll be in front of Senglea Parish Church.
+After you get through the fortified St Anne’s Gate, turn left, and you’ll be in front of Senglea Parish Church (visit duration – 15-20 mins).

 It was built in the 16th century but destroyed during WWII.
 A few years later, it was rebuilt.
 This basilica’s main attraction is a wooden 17th-century statue of Mary known as Il-Bambina.
 The artist is unknown.